 I ordered the light cherry wood cake topper from Alexis Mattox Designs on Etsy.
 I threw on some fresh flowers, and there you have it.

 Along with custom cakes and cookies, I also love a good signature cocktail.
 I decided on a Rosemary Greyhound for the taste and look (I wanted it to match the decor).
 But since the party was for Rollins, I added her nickname to the moniker, calling it a "Rolly Rosemary."
+You can get the watercolor tent labels here.

 Rosemary Greyhound Recipe*